nmarsceau/scdtsea.org/news/2015_07_04__interesting_facts.md

 ---
 ### Good Vision in a Downpour

 How do you achieve good vision while driving during a heavy downpour?
-Most of the motorists would turn on HIGH or FASTEST SPEED of the wipers during heavy downpour, yet the visibility in front of the vehicle is still bad.
+Most motorists would turn their wipers on HIGH or FASTEST SPEED, yet the visibility in front of the vehicle is still bad.

 In the event you face such a situation, just try your SUN GLASSES (any model will do), and miracle!
 All of a sudden, your visibility in front of your windshield is perfectly clear, as if there is no rain.